Sun-Lab-NBB/ataraxis-base-utilities/README.md

 # echo returns False when console is disabled, so you can always check what is going on if you do not see anything!
 assert not file_console.echo(message=message, level=LogLevel.ERROR, terminal=True, log=False)

-# Click is available as an alternative backend
+# Click is available as an alternative backend.
 click_console = Console(logger_backend=LogBackends.CLICK)

-# Click does not use handles, so console just needs to be enabled
+# Click does not use handles, so console just needs to be enabled.
 click_console.enable()

 # Echo works very similar to loguru, but log levels do not do much.
 message = "I may not be much, but I am honest work!" click_console.echo(message, log=False)

-# Not super important, but you can also just format strings using format_message()
+# Not super important, but you can also just format strings using format_message().
 message = ("This is a very long message.
 So long in fact, that it exceeds the default line limit of Console class. "
            "format_message() will automatically wrap the message as needed to fit into the width-limit.") print(click_console.format_message(message=message, loguru=False))